Thank you everybody who clicked in on my poll!

 Do you mean thinking up a defined pattern first, and then figuring out a way to braid it?
 I do the opposite, I start with the braid and then experiment to see what patterns can be made with it…(Or does the next request cover yours as well?)

-UPDATE nov 2017: Maybe this question might relate to my more recent (in-progress) series of posts on pick-up patterning!
-Pick-up patterning is a two-color braiding (and weaving) technique in which the braider can decide at every row whether to let the dark or light color show in each loop transfer – so, yes – the braid pattern is under the conscious control of the braider.
-Within the limits of the braid of course.
-Usually you follow a chart while braiding rather than ‘freehanding’ this.
-See: Pick-up 101, Rock Your Square Braid, Flat Braid Pick-up, (more in this series are on the way), as well as The Nun’s Letterbraid, An 18-loop Letterbraid.
+UPDATE nov 2017: Maybe this question might relate to my more recent series of posts on pick-up patterning.
+Pick-up patterning is a two-color braiding (and weaving) technique in which the braider can decide at every row whether to let the dark or light color show in each loop transfer – so, yes – the braid pattern is under the conscious control of the braider, within the limits of the braid, of course.

 Images of braids with brief description of set up for color patterns